kb-dk/public-adl-text-sources/README.md

 * plays

-With the exception for novels, most of these works are text fragments inside a volume, the unit delivered by the circulation desk.
+With the exception for novels, most of these works are text fragments inside a volume, the unit delivered by the library's circulation desk.

 For more information on markup used, have a look at [the texts](https://github.com/Det-Kongelige-Bibliotek/public-adl-text-sources), and the markup information there.

-## Connecting text with facsimile

 ## Connecting works with metadata